 Legal documentation

-The Branch’s legal documentation should always be used for all bi-lateral credit facilities, except where the complexity of a transaction dictates otherwise, in which case the legal documentation will be drafted by internal and/or external legal counsel to an acceptable standard which conforms to the Branch’s standard form documentation.
+The Branch’s legal documentation should always be used for all bi-lateral credit facilities, except where the complexity of a transaction dictates otherwise, in which case the legal documentation will be drafted by external legal counsel to an acceptable standard which conforms to the Branch’s standard form documentation.

 Loan Market Association (“LMA”) standard documentation or any other standard documentation as agreed upon by the Syndicate would be applicable in case of syndicated loans.

+Waivers, information extensions or alterations must be approved by the CRO.
+If there is any doubt or concerns that this action may impact the credit quality or approval, the CRO will escalate to the CCo.

 External Credit Rating